AaronTi30/project-euler/README.md

 # project-euler
-solutions for problems . py
+solutions for problems on https://projecteuler.net solved using python